 Under the Act and the EPBC Act, AFMA has obligations to ensure the protection of native species, and in particular, prevent the extinction and promote the recovery of threatened species.
 Additionally, where there are threats of serious or irreversible environmental damage, lack of full scientific certainty should not be considered a reason for postponing measures.

-AFMA, in consultation with Department of Agriculture, Fisheries and Forestry and Department of Climate Change, Energy, the Environment and Water and other stakeholders, has developed management strategies for:
+AFMA, in consultation with DAFF and DCCEEW and other stakeholders, has developed management strategies for:

 - Australian sea lions;

 - dolphins; and

 - seabirds.

 8.4.1.
 Australian Sea Lion Management Strategy